Gyuri1/NetFlow_generator/README.md

 This python script shows how to generate NetFlow traffic towards NetFlow Collector, like Secure Network Analytics.

-Please update the Flow Collector IP address and port according to your installation!
+Please update the Flow Collector's IP address and port according to your installation!

-Default UDP port is 2055.
+The default UDP port is 2055.